-- Also, if you decide to use chemicals, you might want to consider gloves to keep the chemicals off your hands.
-I don’t want any of that stuff on my skin (nor my clothes).
+- Also, if you use chemicals, you might want to wear gloves to keep the chemicals off your hands.
+For me, I don’t want any of that stuff on my skin (nor my clothes).

-- Take your photos before you soup the film.
-Some photographers will soup first, and then take pictures.
-Supposedly this gives a better result, but you run a high risk of damaging your camera.
+- Take your photos before you film soup.
+Some photographers will soup first and then take pictures.
+Supposedly, this gives a better result, but you run an increased risk of damaging your camera.
 And I don’t know about you, but I don’t want to put souped junk in my camera – especially household chemicals.

-- If you decide to put the souped film into your camera for whatever reason, make sure the souped film is completely dry.
+- If you decide to put the souped film into your camera, make sure the souped film is completely dry.
 And I mean completely.
 You don’t want any moisture getting into your camera.
 How can you dry film?
 You can do so by placing your film roll into a bag of rice or silica gel.
-And I would leave it there for a few weeks before you pop the roll into your camera.
+You’ll want to leave it there for a few weeks before you pop the roll into your camera.

-- Definitely do not send your souped film to a lab without telling them that the film was souped.
-Some labs don’t even take a souped film – my local lab does not.
+- Very important: Do not send your souped film to a lab without telling them that the film was souped.
+Some labs don’t even take souped film – my local lab does not.
 If your lab doesn’t take souped film, you will need to develop the film at home or have a friend do it for you.

-- If you plan to develop your film at home, you will want to develop your souped film when your chemistry is almost exhausted.
+- If you plan to develop your film at home, you’ll want to develop your souped film when your chemistry is almost exhausted.
 You don’t want to use the chemistry on film you don’t want souped.

 How to Film Soup

-Film soup is relatively easy, depending on what you want to do.
-If you’re going to make a recipe that involves many liquids, it might take you some time versus something simple such as putting the roll of film into wine.
+Souping film is relatively easy, depending on what you want to do.
+Making a recipe that involves many liquids might take some time versus something simple, such as putting a roll of film into wine.
 I generally like to keep things simple.

 First, choose your liquids (and mix, if applicable) and select the roll(s) of film you want to use.

 Second, you simply put your roll of film into your film soup concoction.
-You can soup your film in a container of your choosing – mason jars, cups, mugs, and saucepans, to name a few examples.
+You can soup your film in a container of your choosing – mason jars, cups, mugs, and saucepans, for example.

 You can also put your film roll first into your container and then pour the liquid on top.
-But you will want to make sure your roll is submerged for either method you choose.
+But you will want to ensure your roll is submerged for either method.

 How Long Should Your Film Sit in the Liquid?

 It all depends on what you want to do.
-Some photographers keep the roll in the liquid(s) for a few hours, and others might keep it in longer such as a few days.
-For my souping recipes in this post, I kept the film in the liquids for 24 hours.
+Some photographers keep the roll in the liquid(s) for a few hours, and others might keep it in longer, such as a few days.
+I kept the film in the liquids for my souping recipes in this post for 24 hours.

 Can You Boil Your Film Soup?

-You can boil your film soup which I haven’t tried yet, and I am not sure if I will.
-Something about boiling my film just doesn’t sit well with me, but hey, if you want to try, go for it!
+You can boil your film soup.
+I haven’t tried this yet, and unsure if I will.
+Something about boiling my film doesn’t sit well with me, but hey, if you want to try, go for it!